CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - `close` - Checks if the passed id is in the hashmap, if it is then pass the close call to the subscheme.
 The hashmap entry is removed regardless of if calling close on the subscheme was successful.
     - The other methods in the Scheme trait implementation for BaseScheme (fcntl, fsync, etc.) will forward to calling on the main scheme.

-- The main scheme for each service will implement the `ManagedScheme` trait.
-This trait will contain a collection of methods used by the BaseScheme trait to track the main scheme's statistics.
-Each of the managment sub-schemes will also implement ManagedScheme so that it's methods may be called on any scheme handlers in the BaseScheme.
-The `ManagedScheme` trait is a subtrait of Scheme so anything trying to implement it must also implement the `Scheme` trait.
+- Each of the sub-schemes will implement the `ManagedScheme` trait.
+This trait will contain a collection of methods used by the BaseScheme's methods to track the main scheme's statistics.
+    - The main scheme of `BaseScheme` is intended to define it's own implementation of `ManagedScheme` too accomodate any service specific behavior.
+    - Each of the managment sub-schemes will use the default implementation of ManagedScheme so that it's methods may be called on any scheme handlers in the BaseScheme.
+    - The `ManagedScheme` trait is a subtrait of Scheme so anything that implements it must also implement the `Scheme` trait.
 This allows the `BaseScheme` to call methods from both traits on it's subschemes.
+    - The methods on a `ManagedScheme` are:
-    - `count_ops() -> bool`: returns true if file operations (read, write, open, close, & dup) on this scheme should be counted in the BaseScheme statistics
+        - `count_ops() -> bool`: Returns true if file operations (read, write, open, close, & dup) on this scheme should be counted in the BaseScheme statistics. **Default:** return false.
-    - `message -> Option<[&u8; 32]>` - Returns an Option containing a new 32 btye status message or None if a new message is not available.
+        - `message() -> Option<&[u8; 32]>` - Returns an Option containing a new 32 btye status message or None if a new message is not available. **Default:** return None.
-    - `shutdown()` - gracefully stops service, closing open fds, clean up, etc. This is called at an appropriate time in the BaseScheme when ControlScheme.stop is true.
+        - `shutdown() -> bool` - Gracefully stops service, closing open fds, clean up, etc. This is called at an appropriate time in the BaseScheme when ControlScheme.stop is true.
+Returns true if successful. **Default:** return false.

+- BaseScheme handles access to it's subschemes via a hash-map with open ids as the key and an `ManagmentSubScheme` as it's value.
+When trying to access a scheme through the BaseScheme the method `handler(id: usize)` is called to get a thread lock on that reference.

 - The BaseScheme also contains a managment structure wrapped in an arc mutex.
 This managment structure contains the recorded statistics for a particular service
 ```rust